apae89/cloud-native-toolstack-example/README.md

 toolchain he usually can expect in a microservice environment and use it for local testing.

 ## How to get started
 Only a few steps are necessary to get this example running after cloning to your local system.

-1. Configure the path to your local clone inside the `docker-compose.yaml` by replacing `<path_to_cloned_repository>`

-2. Execute the following commands from a command line inside the root directory to get the setup started:
+Just execute the following commands from a command line inside the root directory to get the setup started.

 * Start Elastic Stack, FileBeat, and Jaeger
 ```commandline